 Why Vitamin D?

-In 2005 one of my patients with daily headache requested a sleep study because she thought she had sleep apnea.
+In 2005, one of my patients with daily headaches requested a sleep study because she thought she had sleep apnea.
 Surprisingly, her headaches went away after a few weeks of using a sleep apnea mask.
 Because it worked so well for her, I started to perform sleep studies on all of my headache patients and realized that they all had abnormal sleep studies.
 Then I began to do sleep studies on my patients with other neurologic problems such as seizures, back pain, dizziness, stroke or balance problems, and most of them also had abnormal sleep studies, sometimes without being aware that their sleep was abnormal.
 After prescribing sleep medications and sleep apnea masks for several years, I accidentally discovered that most of my patients had abnormal sleep because they were vitamin D deficient.
 If fixing that deficiency might help them sleep normally I’d like to do that first before relying on sleeping pills or having to wear a sleep apnea mask at night.

 Vitamin D is not a vitamin:

 We’ve been taught that Vitamin D is the “bone vitamin”, but it is really more of a sun hormone.
 The word “vitamin” means “something my body needs that I can’t make, so I must get it from the food”.
 D hormone is instead, a chemical that we make on our skin from sun exposure.
-It is a hormone like a thyroid, estrogen or testosterone.
+It is a hormone, like a thyroid, estrogen, or testosterone.
 Using the proper word “hormone” reminds us that it affects multiple parts of the body and that it is not “extra”.
 It is essential to every cell in the body and it is not in the food.
 It is supplemented in milk but as a cup of milk has only 100 IU of vitamin D you would have to drink 100 cups of milk a day to keep from being D deficient.

 Why would we make a hormone from sun exposure?